ouya/docs/enable_xiaomi_support.md

 ## Localization Resources

-Xiaomi requires that the app/game has been localized for `Simplified Chinese`.
+* Xiaomi requires that the app/game has been localized for `Simplified Chinese`.

+* Xiaomi also requires that the app/game name needs to be localized, if possible.

 Engine specific details: